Remon van Bochoven

-Remon van Bochoven (born 27 April 1989) is a Dutch footballer who plays as a striker for DSO Zoetermeer.
+Remon van Bochoven (born 27 April 1989) is a Dutch former footballer who plays as a forward.

 Club career

 Van Bochoven was the leading goalscorer in the 2011–12 Topklasse campaign with 25 goals in 27 games.
 After unsuccessful trials at FC Utrecht and Heracles Almelo, Van Bochoven joined Rijnsburgse Boys in the summer of 2012.
 A year later he moved to new Eerste Divisie side Achilles '29.

 After being released by Achilles, van Bochoven returned to Haaglandia, only to move on to Westlandia the next season.

 Van Bochoven returned to his first club DSO from Zoetermeer in 2019.
+In October 2021, he returned to Westlandia.